Have you ever wondered why every ecommerce article begins with a section highlighting the importance of knowing your customers?

 Retaining your existing customers is always better than acquiring newer ones.
 Not only does it save you money but improves your AOV.

-At this point, you must have a clear understanding of why customer data is critical to grow your ecommerce business and boost online sales.
+At this point, you must have a clear understanding of why customer data is critical to grow your ecommerce business and boosting online sales.
 But similar to everything else in this world, the process of data collection also comes with its unique challenges.

 Collecting insufficient data: The biggest mistake ecommerce businesses make is they settle for basic information, including age, name, gender, and location.
 But what about behavioral or psychographic data?
 You can never create a profitable ecommerce sales strategy without knowing your target audience's interests and likes/dislikes